 A-League: Newcastle Jets v Wellington Phoenix

-Newcastle Jets host Wellington Phoenix in Round 24 of the 2013-14 A-League season at Hunter Stadium on Saturday March 22.
+The Newcastle Jets and Wellington Phoenix will meet in a Round 18 fixture of the 2013-14 A-League season at Hunter Stadium on Sunday, February 9 at 5pm AEDT.

 Head-to-head: